Four Downs with Bob Condotta and Adam Jude: Answering four pressing questions after Seahawks’ loss at Washington

 1. What has been the most surprising aspect of Russell Wilson’s struggles the past three weeks?

 Jude: Wilson’s issues are difficult to fathom.
 It’s difficult to watch and difficult to comprehend — for all of us, isn’t it?
 It certainly sounds like it is for Pete Carroll, who has repeatedly said that he can’t pinpoint the root of Wilson’s problems.
 And that’s a separate problem, isn’t it — that they can’t figure out why it’s not all working?
-Given Wilson’s Hall of Fame track record, the consist nature of his struggles is what is most alarming over the past three weeks.
+Given Wilson’s Hall of Fame track record, the consistent nature of his struggles is what is most alarming over the past three weeks.
 We’ve never seen him miss so many easy throws.
 We’ve never seen him so spooked by the pass rush.
 We’ve never seen him lack confidence and conviction in his reads and in his throws.
 It all adds up to the kind of season we’ve never seen from Wilson either, and there isn’t much reason to expect it to suddenly get better anytime soon.

 Condotta: Wilson has just seemed uncommonly tentative at times, which is not like him.
 But at other times, he’s also seemed to just lock into things, also not really like him.
 One example Monday night was a third-down incompletion to rookie Dee Eskridge when Wilson had DK Metcalf in man coverage and never appeared to look that way.
 Wilson did, at least, look like his old self on the final drive, and maybe there’s something to build on there (though the interception on the two-point play obviously taints it).
 But Carroll said Tuesday there is hope to be found in that drive and that he will show it to the team this week “to show these guys what they are capable of.”